Zeratul09/terraform_dev_environment/README.md

 Additionally edit the code the following way:
 - In the providers.tf file at line 15 and 16: provide your own access and secret access key for the AWS Cloud.
 - In the main.tf file at line 75 ("resource "aws_security_group" "botlane_sg" {)" provide your IP address(s) instead of the "???".
+- In "windows-ssh-config.tpl" edit the path (or add your own username)

 ---------
 ### **Learnings and Details:**